These Democratic lawmakers won't be attending Trump's inauguration

 Rep. Barbara Lee

-"Donald Trump has proven that his administration will normalize the most extreme fringes of the Republican Party," said Rep. Barbara Lee in a statement, an 18-year veteran of Congress.
+"Donald Trump has proven that his administration will normalize the most extreme fringes of the Republican Party," said Lee, an 18-year veteran of Congress.
 "On Inauguration Day, I will not be celebrating.
 I will be organizing and preparing for resistance."

-Lee cited concerns over Russian hacking and a "divisive and prejudiced campaign," alleging that the president had normalized bigotry and appointed a white nationalist — former Breitbart Executive Chair Steve Bannon — as his chief strategist.
+In a statement, Lee cited concerns over Russian hacking and a "divisive and prejudiced campaign," alleging that the president-elect had normalized bigotry and appointed a white nationalist — former Breitbart Executive Chairman Steve Bannon — as his chief strategist.
 Bannon has denied being a white nationalist.

 Rep. Ted Lieu